yamaton/vscode-h2o/README.md

 While live inspection is enabled, a single status bar item shows only the high-level state, for example `H2O C✓ H— TS:word`. `C` is completion, `H` is hover, and `TS` is the tree-sitter node at the caret.
 Click it to reveal the debug views.
 The view toolbar can pause and resume updates.
 Each view also has an **Open Debug Snapshot** action that opens its full current data as a read-only virtual JSON document for searching and copying; live JSON is no longer streamed through an Output channel.
 Run **Shell Completion: Toggle Live Caret and Cursor Context** to disable or re-enable the interface.

 The H2O executable can also be selected with the `shellCompletion.h2oPath` setting.
 Its default value, `<bundled>`, uses the scanner packaged for the current platform.
+Like the unknown-command scan policy, this is a machine setting and is configured separately for a remote Extension Host.

 Parser-backed completion, hover, and debug features are enabled by default for Shell Script and BitBake documents up to 1,048,576 UTF-16 characters.
 Use `shellCompletion.maxDocumentCharacters` to change this per workspace or workspace folder; set it to `0` to remove the limit.